1271 Avenue of the Americas: Plaza

 The eastern part of the site was planned with a plaza.
 The plaza measures 170 ft long and 83 ft wide and is flanked by the eight-story base.
 The southern part of the site also has a promenade that is about 30 ft wide.
-The plaza is paved with serpentine pavers similar to those found on the sidewalks of Rio de Janeiro's Copacabana Beach, a tribute to its location along Avenue of the Americas.
-Harrison had believed the pavers would bring variety to the building's design.
+The plaza has pavers in a serpentine pattern, similar to those found on the sidewalks of Rio de Janeiro's Copacabana Beach.
+According to the architectural writer Robert A. M. Stern, the pavement was "an illustration of the 'good neighbor' ideals of the Avenue of the Americas Association".
+Harrison believed the pavers would bring variety to the building's design.
 The original pavers, designed by Port Morris Tile & Marble Corporation, were removed in 2001 because they were too slippery; the same company reproduced the pattern in rougher terrazzo.
 In the late 2010s, the sidewalk pattern was extended from the lot line to the curb line.